-Beyoncé’s Halo Shines As She FaceTimes With Cancer-Stricken Teenage Fan
+Beyonce’s ‘Halo’ Shines As She FaceTimes With Cancer-Stricken Teenage Fan

 — BEYONCÉ LEGION (@Bey_Legion) March 22, 2017

 “She’s like my everything and my idol.
-And if I ever met her, I would probably pass out,” Ebob told local Houston TV station, KHOU.
+And if I ever met her, I would probably pass out,” Ebob told local Houston TV station KHOU.

 “We just decided she should, you know, meet Beyoncé,” Shanya McKnight added.
 “We started it, hashtagging it, tagging people, we tagged the news and everything.”

-Ebob’s friends went all out in their campaign, tagging their mothers, their sisters, even trying their luck on tagging The Ellen Show.
-But most of all they tagged Beyoncé directly hoping that the superstar will heed their call.
-And FaceTime call she did.
+Ebob’s friends went all out in their campaign, tagging their mothers, their sisters, even trying their luck by tagging The Ellen DeGeneres Show.
+But most of all, they tagged Beyonce directly in hopes that the superstar would heed their call.

-Aside from trying their darnedest to get Queen Bey on board Ebob’s graduation surprise, her classmates also put together a touching video.
+Aside from trying their darnedest to get Queen Bey on board for Ebob’s graduation surprise, her classmates also put together a touching video.
 In the video montage, her classmates shared how they met and became friends with Ebob.

-This proves once again how powerful social media is, and how wonderful, if used in the right way.
+This proves once again how powerful and wonderful social media can be if used in the right way.

-Meanwhile, Beyoncé is reportedly having a “harder time” with her pregnancy, but she isn’t letting it ruin the experience.
-A source close to the Lemonade artist tells E!
+Meanwhile, Beyonce is reportedly having a “harder time” with her pregnancy, but she isn’t letting it ruin the experience.
+A source close to the Lemonade artist told E!
 News that “she loves being pregnant.”

-Beyoncé may typically be health-conscious, but according to the insider, the diva splurges when she wants to and doesn’t take her weight gain as a negative thing.
+Beyonce might typically be health-conscious, but according to the insider, the diva splurges when she wants to and doesn’t take her weight gain as a negative thing.

 “She is a confident woman in her skin whatever size she is [and] embraces it.”

-Idea too farfetched?
+Is that idea too far-fetched?
 Then again, what are the odds that from a presumably big collection of earrings the 20-time Grammy winning artist has at home, would she would pick this particular pair?
-Let time tell; either way the coming Carter babies will be a blessing.
+Either way, the coming Carter babies will be a blessing.

 [Featured Image by Christopher Polk/Getty Images]